derailed-dash/Advent-of-Code/docs/python/jupyter-notebooks.md

 - **Interactive computing:** Real-time feedback on code execution, facilitating a more iterative and exploratory approach to problem-solving.
 Code is organised into _cells_.
 Cells can be executed and re-executed.
 The output of those cells (such as the values assigned to variables) are available to all subsequent cells in the Notebook.
 This is useful, since we can run a cell, and then experiment with changes to the cells that come _after_ the cell.
 - **Documentation and sharing:** You have the ability to intertwine code, text, and multimedia.
 You can place markdown or HTML content alongside your code.
 This greatly improves your ability to document your solutions and share insights.
 And you can structure your Notebook using chapters.
-- **Images and visualisation**: You can include images and visualsations, alongside your code.
+- **Images and visualisation**: You can include images and visualisations, equations, animations and video, alongside your code.
 - **Reproducibility:** Encourages reproducible research by packaging code, data, and narrative into a single document.
 - **Extension ecosystem:** A vast array of extensions and libraries are available, enhancing functionality and integration with other tools.
 - **Run shell commands:** You can run shell commands from within the Notebook!
 This is useful for running file system commands, or - for example - to pre-install packages with `pip`.
+- **Easy to share:** Since all the code, documentation and output is in a single file, this makes sharing (and collaborating) incredibly easy.
+- **Portable:** Jupyter Notebooks are inherently portable, and can be run on a wide variety of platforms.

-Here's an example of a Notebook, with chapter structure, and with a markdown introduction:
+Here's an example of a Notebook, with chapter structure, and with an introduction written in markdown:

 ![Notebook Example](/assets/images/notebook-md.png)